zamiang/jquery.poplockit/README.md

 #### Submitting pull requests

 1. Add tests for the change you want to make.
-Run `grunt test` to see if tests fail.
+Run `grunt jasmine` to see if tests fail.
 1. Run `grunt` to compile new dist and make sure nothing is broken
 1. Submit a Pull Request using GitHub.